icetbr/webext-shopee-advanced-search/README.md

 With this extension, only items that have both words "**cashew**" and "**nut**" will be kept, and you can exclude "**cream**" and "**cookies**" as well.

-## Contributing
-Any kind of collaboration is welcome.

-Open issues to report bugs, ask questions, or just talk about the project.

-> This is a learning project, its code may contain experimental ideas.

 ### TODO
 - FP rewrite + eslint